This course is perfect if you’re serious about a career in the motor industry and want to take your professional automotive skills to the next level.

 Course code: C000199 / Q001146

 IMI Level 3 Diploma in Light Vehicle Maintenance and Repair Principles

-You’ll need 5 GCSEs at grade 9– 4 (A*– C), including English Language and Maths – both of these must be grade 9– 4 (A*– C) or Functional Skills Level 2 in English and Maths, or a relevant Level 2 vocational qualification with English and Maths GCSE grades 9– 4 (A*– C).
+You’ll need 5 GCSEs at grades 9– 4 (A*– C), including English Language and Maths – both of these must be grades 9– 4 (A*– C) or Functional Skills Level 2 in English and Maths, or a relevant Level 2 vocational qualification with English and Maths GCSE grades 9– 4 (A*– C).